Shree Ganeshay Namah

 Will/shall be able to is used to show future ability—-

-Eg. 1)I will be able to fulfil my dreams.
+Eg. 1)I will be able to fulfill my dreams.

 2)She will be able to climb this mountain.